-Savaria designs and manufactures its accessibility products and elevators at its manufacturing facility in Brampton, Ontario.
-Product testing is conducted at the same facility.
+Savaria designs and manufactures its accessibility products and elevators at its manufacturing facility in Brampton, Ontario where product testing is also done.
 When parts are received, they are compared to the original design.
 Samples are selected from each received shipment and are submitted to rigorous testing.
 Once the samples have successfully passed all quality control tests, the product is sub-assembled.
 Other components are then painted, followed by the assembly of the electric/electronic components.
 Quality control, inspection, and examination are performed by non-assembly employees who specialize in quality control.